Gustav III: Between constitutionalism and absolutism

 Gustav's foreign policy, in contrast, was at first both restrained and cautious.
 Thus, when the king summoned the estates to assemble at Stockholm on 3 September 1778, he could give a highly positive account of his six years' stewardship.
 The Riksdag was quite obsequious towards the king.
 "There was no room for a single question during the whole session."

 Short as the session was, it was long enough for the deputies to realize that their political supremacy was over.
 They had changed places with the king.
-He was now indeed their sovereign lord.
-For all his gentleness, he guarded the royal prerogative fiercely and plainly showed that he would continue to do so.
+He was now their sovereign lord.
+He guarded the royal prerogative fiercely and plainly showed that he would continue to do so.

 Even those who were prepared to acquiesce in the change by no means liked it.
 If the Riksdag of 1778 had been docile, the Riksdag of 1786 was mutinous.
 The consequence was that nearly all the royal propositions were either rejected outright or so modified that Gustav himself withdrew them.

 Earlier in foreign affairs, however, and privately, Gustav had shown considerable interest in the American Revolution and had this to say about it in October 1776:It is such an interesting drama to see a nation create itself, that I – if I now had not been who I am – would go to America to follow up close every phase in the emergence of this new republic. – This perhaps is America's century.
 The new republic, which hardly has a population put together better than Rome had to begin with, may perhaps take advantage of Europe some day, in the same manner as Europe has taken advantage of America for two centuries.
 No matter what, I cannot help but admire their courage and enthusiastically appreciate their daring.King Gustav III's confidants were called Gustavians.
-Four of them were of Finnish origin: Gustaf Mauritz Armfelt, August Philip Armfelt, Johan Albrecht Ehrenström, and Johan Fredrik Aminoff, who also rose to prominent positions during the period of the Grand Duchy of Finland.
+Four of them were of Finnish origin: Gustaf Mauritz Armfelt, August Philip Armfelt, Johan Albrecht Ehrenström, and Johan Fredrik Aminoff who also rose to prominent positions during the period of the Grand Duchy of Finland.